D-devi/FinalProject_Winter_DL/README_binary_model.txt

 # VQA-RAD Multimodal Pipeline README

 ## Overview
 This project is a multimodal Visual Question Answering (VQA) pipeline built on the VQA-RAD dataset.
-It uses pretrained CLIP for image encoding and BERT for question encoding, with a co-attention mechanism to fuse modalities.
+It uses pretrained CLIP or DenseNet for image encoding and BERT or BiLSTM for question encoding, with a co-attention mechanism to fuse modalities.
 The goal is to predict short medical answers (from a fixed vocabulary) to radiology-related questions based on image-text pairs.